We expect all staff and visitors to share this commitment.

 This term the children will have PE or Swimming (Year 2 only) on the following days:

-2C (Mr Charnock) (PE on Friday) (Swimming on a Wednesday)
+2F (Miss Finn) (PE on Tuesday) (Swimming on a Wednesday)

 This year, we have invested in a lot of new texts to be read alongside our current home reading books.
 Your child will bring home two reading books each week.
 One will match their current phonics phase and should be easily decodable for them.
 The other will be a “challenge book” which will be presented with a “star sticker” on the front cover.
 Your child should be able to read most of their challenge book, but may require some support with certain words.